-The combination of ICIs and therapeutic vaccines represents an innovative and promising approach to the treatment of CC, and the effectiveness of this combination is currently being studied in clinical trials.
-Atezolizumab plus the HPV16 vaccine VB10.16 showed promising results in HPV16-positive metastatic CC in a phase II study, with a preliminary median OS greater than 25 months [67].
-Pembrolizumab combined with another vaccine, GX-188E, has also shown manageable toxicity and encouraging activity in HPV16- and 18-positive metastatic CC [68].
-Likewise, cemiplimab with the HPV16 vaccine ISA101b demonstrated clinical benefit in HPV16-positive metastatic CC in a phase II trial [69].
+The combination of ICI and therapeutic vaccines represents an innovative and promising approach to the treatment of CC, and the effectiveness of this combination is presently being studied in clinical trials.
+At ezolizumab plus the HPV16 vaccine VB10.16 showed promising results in HPV16-positive metastatic CC in a phase II study, with a preliminary median OS greater than 25 months (67).
+Pembrolizumab combined with another vaccine, GX-188E, has also shown manageable toxicity and encouraging activity in HPV16 and 18-positive metastatic CC (68).
+Likewise, cemiplimab with the HPV 16 vaccine ISA101b showed clinical benefit in a HPV16-positive metastatic CC in a phase II trial (69).